named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

 A desired :ndnsim:`forwarding strategy <ForwardingStrategy>` parameter need to be set before installing stack on a node.

-To select a particular forwarding strategy implementation and configure its parameters, use :ndnsim:`SetForwardingStrategy <ndn::StackHelper::SetContentStore>` helper method:
+To select a particular forwarding strategy implementation and configure its parameters, use :ndnsim:`SetForwardingStrategy <ndn::StackHelper::SetForwardingStrategy>` helper method:

       .. code-block:: c++